-Premarital education may seem like an old-fashioned idea to some couples.
+Premarital education—also known as premarital counseling—may seem like an old-fashioned idea to some couples.
 After all, the most logical solution to assessing the compatibility of two people is for them to live together.
-Or so people claim.
+Or so many people claim.

 But there is at least one point worth noting: if you love this person you're dating, you don't wait to fail.
 You want to avoid making the usual mistakes that couples living together make, the same mistakes that can destroy relationships.

-Premarital counseling addresses the most common problems that affect couples: finances, communication, beliefs and values, intimacy, parenting styles, conflict resolution, decision making, the role each partner will play in the marriage, how to deal with difficult in-laws and how much time they will spend together.
+Premarital counseling addresses the most common problems that affect couples: finances, communication, beliefs and values, intimacy, parenting styles, conflict resolution, decision-making, the role each partner will play in the marriage, how to deal with difficult in-laws, and how much time they will spend together.
+(Some couples may have more unique problems not addressed in this article, and counseling can help with those as well.)

 According to The Center for Healthy Relationships, premarital counseling serves as the "map to make your journey a success."
-No wonder then that religious organizations and privately-owned companies, and state governments sometimes invest in premarital counseling to minimize costly divorces.
+No wonder then that religious organizations and personally-owned companies, along with state governments, sometimes invest in premarital counseling to minimize costly divorces.

 According to a study from Austin, Texas, married couples who did not receive premarital training later said they believed such education would have improved their current level of satisfaction.